 From Thought Experiment to Qubit: Schrödinger's Cat at Ninety

 In 1935, Schrödinger introduced the cat as a reductio ad absurdum of quantum superposition.
 Ninety years later, “cat states” — superpositions of coherent states with opposite phases — are a practical tool in quantum computing.
-Bosonic cat qubits have bit-flip times exceeding minutes, scaling exponentially with photon number, and are among the leading architectures for fault-tolerant quantum computation.
+Bosonic cat qubits can bias bit-flip errors exponentially with photon number under appropriate stabilisation, and are a serious candidate architecture for fault-tolerant quantum computation.
 The cat is no longer a paradox.
 It is a qubit.

 27 January 2025 · 10 min · Sebastian Spicker